Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Oceanic sequestration
 ![enter image description here](https://upload.wikimedia.org/wikipedia/commons/e/e9/Oceanic_Food_Web.jpg)

 Oceans absorb large amounts of atmospheric CO2 through diffusion - there is a concentration gradient between the water and air.
 Currents move this carbon and the water too.
-In cool climates, water becomes more dense, and it sinks - bringing the dissolved carbon within it too.
+In cool climates, water becomes denser, and it sinks - bringing the dissolved carbon within it too.
 This is an example of **downwelling**.
-As this is a cycle, upwelling may occur many thousands of years later.
+As this is a cycle, upwelling may occur many thousands of years later in warmer climates.

 In addition to this, phytoplankton and other marine life take in carbon from the atmosphere.
 This accounts for **half of all photosynthesis** worldwide, at over 50 GtC/yr!
 Phytoplankton are the basis for the marine food chain, with the locked carbon either falling into [sediment](#sediments) on the ocean floor, or being eaten by other organisms like shelly crustaceans that then decompose (releasing CO~2~ gas) or, again, falling and eventually lithifying into sedimentary rock, being part of the long-term carbon cycle.

 ### Vegetation
 Vegetation, or the biosphere, takes in huge amounts of carbon and sequesters it for long periods of time.
-Rainforests, boreal forests and mangroves photosynthesise large quantities of carbon from the tmosphere.
+Rainforests, boreal forests and mangroves photosynthesise large quantities of carbon from the atmosphere.
 In general, for the first 100 years of a tree's life, it is a carbon sink, and even after this period ends, the carbon sequestered is visible in its huge trunk and biomass store, potentially several tonnes of it.
 Some vegetation can store carbon for centuries.

 ### Sediments